 More advising information

-Nearly 40% of our students go on to pursue chemistry-related graduate degrees at places like Cornell, U of M or Northwestern.
+Many of our students go on to pursue chemistry-related graduate degrees at places like Cornell, the University of Minnesota or Northwestern.
 Careers after college include corporate or non-profit research chemists, industry or government product developers, environmental chemists, teachers, dentist, or physicians.

 More career information